 In this drag link VS tie rod game, the only drawback that both automotive linkage parts have is high maintenance.

 You have to keep them lubed and clean.
-As they are constantly exposed to dirt, dust, water, snow, and more, they are likely to get corroded and rusty.
+They are constantly exposed to dirt, dust, water, snow, and more, and they are likely to get corroded and rusty.

-You need to regularly grease and lubricate the spindle, Heim joint, axle, track bar, ball joint, and other linkages-related items to add time to your vehicles’ lifespan.
+To add time to your vehicle’s lifespan, you need to regularly grease and lubricate the spindle, Heim joint, axle, track bar, ball joint, and other linkages-related items.

-Remember, unused, dirty, and dry tie rod ends will cause breaking and unbalancing of the steering system.
+Remember, new, dirty, and dry tie rod ends will cause breaking and unbalancing of the steering system.

 Drag Link VS Center Link